MR-Instinctive-Robot-Control/Unity-Ros-Setup/README.md

 - Then click on ```Close``` and ```Finish``` and let vmware set up your virtual machine.

 ### wsl if not using virtual machine (not recommended)
+Not recommended as port forwarding is required to enable communication with Hololens.
+Refer to this [issue](https://github.com/microsoft/WSL/issues/4150) for possible solutions.

 - Install wsl by opening the cmd promtp (just search for cmd) and run: wsl --install -d Ubuntu-18.04